WinzyGinzy/NFTShop/Screenshots/README.md

 of your "transaction".

 - You can also enter your account through the navigation menu and see various tabs there detailing all of your orders, basic account information and the products you own.
+- Has a promotion feature which can be seen during payment